itu-itis23-otegen22/habit_tracker_app/README.md

 --- You can see your performance for last week and last month for each habit, or general average progress for last 6 weeks or monthes:
 ![Progress Graphs](./src/images/graphs.png)

+--- You can try all other functionalities available there.
+50% of the time was spent for testing and debugging in order to minimize the possibility of logical errors.
+When changing the details of accounts or habits, corresponding changes in CSV files also happen.
+Everything should be consistent and coherent.

 ## Find a Bug